The USCIS Naturalization Interview

 Project Citizenship provides study materials to our clients to help them prepare for the naturalization interview.
 Although we do not offer citizenship classes, we provide referrals to organizations who host classes throughout Massachusetts.

-Prepare for the Test: English Reading
+Prepare for the Test: Speaking English

 The USCIS officer will give the applicant three sentences to read in English.
 The applicant must be able to read one of these sentences.